ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Human Rights Considerations {#human-rights}

-Human rights considerations are different form from privacy considerations to the extent they are universal and cannot be regulated or consented away.
-A fundamental protocol such as GNAP must therefore support human rights by default and not as an option or extension.
-The human rights considerations in this section are modeled after the list of privacy threats in {{RFC8280}}, "Research into Human Rights Protocol Considerations" and the most recent draft of [Freedom of Association on the Internet](https://www.ietf.org/archive/id/draft-irtf-hrpc-association-10.html).
+Human rights considerations are different form from privacy considerations to the extent they are universal and cannot be regulated or consented away. *A fundamental protocol such as GNAP must therefore support human rights by default and not as an option or extension.* The human rights considerations in this section are modeled after the list of privacy threats in [RFC8280](https://datatracker.ietf.org/doc/html/rfc8280), "Research into Human Rights Protocol Considerations" and the most recent draft of [Freedom of Association on the Internet](https://www.ietf.org/archive/id/draft-irtf-hrpc-association-10.html).
 Although there is no human right specific to delegated authorization, in the IETF context we are using the work of HRPC and IRTF on [freedom of association and assembly](https://www.ietf.org/archive/id/draft-irtf-hrpc-association-10.html#section-4) (FAA) for the purpose of risk analysis and suggested mitigations.

 The GNAP specification supports human rights from two complementary perspectives:

-1 - It forces entities that process or control personal data to accurately and consistently label their polices, and 2 - It enables humans to choose their delegates through interoperability at the RS and AS.
+1 - It forces entities that process or control personal data to accurately and consistently label their polices, and

+2 - It enables humans to choose their delegates through interoperability at the RS and AS.

 ## Can GNAP Promote Freedom of Association and Assembly?